-For more than 30 years, the Guardian ad Litem Program has served as the region’s exclusive advocate for children in the court system.
+For more than 30 years, the Guardian ad Litem Program has exclusively represented the best interest of children in the court system.
 Guardian ad Litem is the extension of CASA in FL, and our volunteer Guardians ad Litem are court-appointed special advocates whose sole job is to serve as the voice of the child – a voice that is separate from the child’s family members, foster care providers, attorneys or social workers.

 Volunteers become “the voice” for these children and make impactful recommendations that directly affect their future.

 Guardians ad Litem make a profound impact on the children they serve and the communities these children call home.
 Children who have a Guardian ad Litem are:

 - Half as likely to re-enter foster care

 - Substantially less likely to spend time in long-term foster care